biscuitboost/yourbanger-fe/src/data/post/gifts-for-men-who-have-everything.md

 ---
 publishDate: 2024-11-05T00:00:00Z
-title: "Gifts for Men Who Have Everything (And Buy What They Want)"
+title: "AI Songs & Gifts for Men Who Have Everything"
 excerpt: "He already owns the nice watch, the quality tools, and every gadget he wants.
 These gift ideas for men who have everything focus on experiences, meaning, and things he'd never think to get himself."
 image: ~/assets/images/blog/gifts-men-everything-hero.jpg
 imageAlt: "Gifts for men who have everything - sophisticated gift ideas for the man who buys himself what he wants"